flyteorg/flyte/cookbook/docs/README.md

 ```

 ## How do the docs work?
 Flytesnacks uses the concept of `Literate Programming<https://en.wikipedia.org/wiki/Literate_programming>`_  to generate the documentation from the examples themselves.
-To achieve this it usess the excellent `Sphinx-Gallery Plugin<https://sphinx-gallery.github.io/stable/index.html>`_ to render comments and codes inline in the docs.
+To achieve this it uses the excellent `Sphinx-Gallery Plugin<https://sphinx-gallery.github.io/stable/index.html>`_ to render comments and codes inline in the docs.
-To make this work it is essential that the examples are written with comments following the Sphinx-Gallery style of coding.
-Some important things to note
+To make this work, it is essential that the examples are written with comments following the Sphinx-Gallery style of coding.
+Some important things to note:
- - The example directory should have a README.rst
+ - The example directory should have a README.rst.
  - The example itself should have a header comment, which should have a heading
-   as well
+   as well.
  - Docs interspersed in the example should preceed with `# %%` comment and then
    multiline comments should not have blank spaces between them.
   ```rst